axelfast/mongo/docs/building.md

 Python Prerequisites
 ---------------

-In order to build MongoDB, Python 3.7.x is required, and several Python modules.
+In order to build MongerDB, Python 3.7.x is required, and several Python modules.
 To install the required Python modules, run:

     $ pip3 install -r etc/pip/compile-requirements.txt